Chapter 8: The Science Behind Natural Remedies

 Tea Tree Oil: Nature's Antiseptic

 Well-documented for its antimicrobial characteristics, tea tree oil is a potent natural antiseptic.
-A comprehensive review in Clinical Microbiology Reviews illustrates this oil’s efficacy against a spectrum of pathogens including bacteria, viruses, and fungi, reinforcing its role in skin and wound care.
+A comprehensive review in Clinical Microbiology Reviews illustrates this oil’s efficacy against a spectrum of pathogens, including bacteria and fungi, due to its active compound terpinen-4-ol, which disrupts the cell membranes of microbes.

 Nutraceuticals: Foods that Heal